 Tayesa brings 20 years of experience supporting children and families in clinical and community settings.
 A strong leader and motivator, she’s held numerous management positions.
 Prior to joining Unity Care, she served as the Associate Director at EMQ FamiliesFirst where she increased program efficiencies, procedures and processes.
 She holds an MPA from San Jose State University.

 Randall Ramírez brings over thirty (30) years of experience treating children, adolescents and families impacted by a wide range of emotional disorders, health related illnesses and environmental stress.
-He served for nine (9) years as Clinical Director for Rebekah’s Children Services.
+Previously, he served as the Clinical Director for Rebekah’s Children Services.
 In addition, he served six (6) years on faculty at the School of Social Work, San José State University, where he lectured on a variety of subjects including psycho-pharmacology, adolescent development, cultural competency and health/mental health policy.
 Mr. Ramírez holds a Bachelor’s from Loyola University and a Masters in Social Work from University of California, Los Angeles.
 He is also a Licensed Clinical Social Worker (LCSW) and Marriage and Family Therapist (MFT).
 Randall is bilingual / Spanish-speaking.

 As the Director of Behavioral Health and Internship Coordinator, Mr. Ramírez will ensure quality, and service delivery of Unity Care’s Outpatient Mental Health Clinic and Resource and Advocacy Support Services programs as well as manage the agency’s Community-based Behavioral Health Internship program.
 In addition, he will lead the continued expansion of the agency’s evidence-based practices, clinical services and transcultural practice models.
 Finally, he will continue to build strong partnerships with local community organizations, county departments and universities.